 The conclusion of the NIH Consensus Statement was, “There is sufficient evidence of acupuncture’s value to expand its use into conventional medicine and to encourage further studies of its physiology and clinical value.”

-More recently, the British Medical Association (BMA) concluded that acupuncture should be more widely available in the healthcare system, and family physicians should be trained in some of its techniques.
+The British Medical Association (BMA) concluded that acupuncture should be more widely available in the healthcare system, and family physicians should be trained in some of its techniques.
 This does not follow without reason.
 After a two year study, the BMA found acupuncture to be efficacious in treating back and dental pain, nausea and vomiting.
 Since acupuncture is the most sought after complementary therapy in Britain, widening its availability in the healthcare system would complement this increasing trend (Silvert, 2000).

 Similar to the NIH consensus statement, the BMA study found a relatively low incidence in complications associated with acupuncture.
 For instance, many physical injuries (e.g. pneumothorax) and infections can be avoided when treatment is carried out by a well-trained acupuncturist.
 This includes proper sterilization techniques as well as knowledge in anatomy and physiology with particular emphasis on the location and depth of major organs (Silvert, 2000).